 From 2005-2013, Edwards produced and hosted DefendersLIVE, a local news/talk radio program on WRIR 97.3 LP FM, and since 2005, been a founding member of the editorial board of The Virginia Defender, a quarterly community newspaper, along with her husband, founding editor and publisher Phil Wilayto.

 Ana was 2009-2017 president of the Virginia Friends of Mali, an education and cultural engagement organization, which coordinated the establishment of a sister city relationship between Richmond and Ségou, Mali, and continues to organize projects between the two cities, virginiafriendsofmali.blogspot.com.
-She visited Mali in 2010, 2011, and 2013, and represents the relationship as a member of the Richmond Sister Cities Commission.
+She visited Mali in 2010, 2011, and 2013, and, until 2021, represented the relationship as a member of the Richmond Sister Cities Commission.

 For 6 years Ana managed a weekly farmers market as a nutrition education program an early childhood education center with its origins in neighborhood-centered social services.
 Before that, she was communications director for Homeward, Richmond’s coordinating agency for homeless services.